CSCfi/csc-user-guide/docs/apps/cloudcompare.md

 You are free to use CloudCompare for any purpose, including commercially or for education.

 ## Citation

 ```
 CloudCompare (version 2.10.3) [GPL software].
 (2021).
 Retrieved from <a href="http://www.cloudcompare.org/" aria-label="CloudCompare homepage">CloudCompare</a>
 ```

-Also cite the plugin authors, if you used a [plugin](http://www.cloudcompare.org/doc/wiki/index.php?title=Plugins).
+If you used a [plugin](http://www.cloudcompare.org/doc/wiki/index.php?title=Plugins), also cite the plugin authors.

+## Acknowledgement

-In your publications please acknowledge also Geoportti and CSC, for example “The authors wish to acknowledge for computational resources CSC – IT Center for Science, Finland (urn:nbn:fi:research-infras-2016072531) and the Open Geospatial Information Infrastructure for Research (oGIIR, urn:nbn:fi:research-infras-2016072513).”
+Please acknowledge CSC and Geoportti in your publications, it is important for project continuation and funding reports.
+As an example, you can write "The authors wish to thank CSC - IT Center for Science, Finland (urn:nbn:fi:research-infras-2016072531) and the Open Geospatial Information Infrastructure for Research (Geoportti, urn:nbn:fi:research-infras-2016072513) for computational resources and support".

+## Installation

+Cloudcompare was installed to Puhti via Singularity.
+The Singularity definition file is available on [CSCs 'singularity-recipes' repository](https://github.com/CSCfi/singularity-recipes/blob/main/cloudcompare/cloudcompare.def).

 ## References